Pricey food is first to go

 “Many firms in these sectors are facing supply constraints from the pandemic disruptions, so cut backs may seem less severe than in other periods when consumer spending had declined,” he says.

-Travel is the next to go
+Travel is next on the list

 Ori Heffetz, an associate professor of economics at Cornell University, adds that when consumers are forced to cut back, it’s often not a question of what people “feel they can cut back on” rather where they “feel they get the most bang for the cut-back buck.”